 - Additional details: Any other information related to the stolen account.

-- Suspicion activity date
+- Suspicious activity date

 - Username